Assistant Professor of Organisational Behaviour

 - Organisational Behaviour

 Gabe's work focuses on why people help or harm others.
-In particular, she is interested in why people behave unethically, as well as people's punitive or vengeful responses to such wrongdoing.
-She also studies when and why people choose to do things that benefit others, such as donate to charities or give gifts.
+In particular, she is interested in people's responses to organizational transgressions.
+She also studies when and why people behave prosocially by donating to non-profits or giving gifts.

 O'Connor, K.S. & Adams, G.S.
 (2013).
 Affective antecedents of revenge.
 In press at Behavioral and Brain Sciences.